top of page

 Finally, I would like to express my gratitude.

-To my parents, Alfred and Anastazja, thank you for supporting me in this and other artistic projects.
+To my parents, Alfred and Anastazja: thank you for supporting me in this and other artistic endeavors.
 Your genuine interest, advice, collaboration, and assistance are invaluable!

-To my wife Kamdi and my daughters Adaobi, Nnenne, and Ndidi, thank you for your kindness, interest, support, advice, artistic collaboration, and understanding, as my works often spread throughout the house and clutter our space a bit.
+To my wife Kamdi and my daughters Adaobi, Nnenne, and Ndidi: thank you for your kindness, interest, support, advice, artistic collaboration, and understanding—especially when my works spread around the house and clutter our space a bit.

-Thank you to my professor Paweł Althamer, who drew me deeper into the world of art.
-He radiated his philosophy and artistic enthusiasm, opening wider doors.
+I also want to thank my professor, Paweł Althamer, who introduced me more deeply to the world of art.
+He shared his philosophy and artistic enthusiasm, opening wider doors for me.

-And to Mr. Sławek from Mostówka, who provided me with the Poplar.
-To Rafał Chojnacki and Alex Stępni, who will create two films of this event.
-To my sister Ada, Szymon Lorenc, and Jaap Arriens, and all of you for the photos.
-To Robert Kwaśniewski for the live coverage.
-To Marcin Krupa and Radek Kozer for the graphic work.
-To Nathan Williams for the musical illustration.
+I am grateful to Mr. Sławek from Mostówka, who provided the Poplar.
+To Rafał Chojnacki and Alex Stępni, who will create two films documenting this event.
+To my sister Ada, Szymon Lorenc, and Jaap Arriens—and to all of you—for the photos.
+To Robert Kwaśniewski for the live broadcast.
+To Marcin Krupa and Radek Kozer for their graphic work.
+To Nathan Williams for the musical accompaniment.
 To Tomek Lewandowski for transportation.
-To Hubert Suder for taking care of my well-being.
+To Hubert Suder for looking after my well-being.
 And to Karl Goebel.

 PHOTOS BY SZYMON LORENC